smythp/eloud/README.md

 ## Eloud

-A lightweight screen reader for Emacs.
+A lightweight, interactive screen reader for Emacs.

 ### Overview